 Nipple reconstruction is the final procedure after breast reconstructive surgery.
 It is performed once the breast has had time to heal.
 Some choose to have the procedure whilst others decide against it.
-Women considering nipple reconstruction should discuss the options available to them with their breast or plastic surgeon.
+Women considering nipple reconstruction should discuss the options available to them with <Houston Breast Surgery expert Dr. Schusterman.
 Read on for more information about the various procedures.

 Some women opt for surgery using tissue to reconstruct a nipple.
 At one time most tissue was taken from another part of the body such as the genital region.
 Today most surgeons use tissue from the surrounding area of the breast to fashion a new nipple.
 Small incisions are made into the area and the tissue is then elevated to form a nipple shape.
 Getting the surrounding skin to match the color and look as authentic as possible is a vital part of the process.
 The nipple can be colored to give a natural appearance using tattooing techniques.
 New 3D tattooing methods can add even more depth and color, too.
 Many breast reconstructive surgeons use a dermabrasion technique, in which a high frequency vibrating probe is used to push color and pigment into the skin.
 Several sessions may be necessary to achieve optimal appearance of the nipple.
 In general most nipple surgery is carried out as an overnight procedure in hospital and under local anesthetic.
 Your surgeon will be able to advise on the plan of care to reconstruct a nipple and add the coloring techniques.